EnterpriseDB/tpa/docs/src/configure-source.md

 ### ccache

-TPAexec installs ccache by default for source builds of all kinds.
+TPA installs ccache by default for source builds of all kinds.
 When you are using a Docker cluster with local source directories, by default a new Docker volume is attached to the cluster's containers to serve as a shared ccache directory.
 This volume is completely isolated from the